 We see that my aunt and uncle share a fully identical segment between 55 and 94, so blue and purple will be assigned to my aunt at that area.
 Furthermore, we can extend her segment to her next recombination point at 106.

 The tiny spot between 106 and 108 will be assigned blue and orange, because this region is fully identical to my uncle’s.
-Now only one last segment between 108 and 115 needs to be filled out and we turn to E.A. for help again.
+Now only one last segment between 108 and 115 needs to be filled out, and we turn to E.A. for help again.
 E.A. shares a purple segment at that position with my mother, but no segments with the other two Haas siblings.
 Hence, orange will be assigned to my aunt on her maternal and pink on her paternal copy (she only shares a half identical segment with my uncle there).
 And voilà – we have completed all three chromosome pairs now!

-So, it looks like the purple color belongs to the Arnhold line.
+It looks like the purple color belongs to the Arnhold line.
 N.B. matches my mom and aunt on their fully identical segment at 114.5 -157 (115-156) and continues to match my mother to 165.5, while my aunt switches to the complementary color at that region.
 Thus, orange can be assigned to Antoni, the maternal grandfather’s line.

-With regards to the Haas siblings’ paternal side, everything is a lot more complicated.
+With regard to the Haas siblings’ paternal side, everything is a lot more complicated.
 My mother’s father grew up in an orphanage after being sent there as a toddler following his parents’ death and didn’t know anything about his biological relatives – not even the name of his mother.
 All he was told later was that the rest of his family emigrated to Canada and the United States at around the time of his birth.
 No names, no places.
 Who would have thought that a century later drops of saliva would be able to provide new information?

 Therefore, after comparing the segments W. Schlegel and the Haas siblings have in common, I can map DNA segments to their paternal grandmother (and by process of elimination to their paternal grandfather as well).